 Level 3 National Extended Diploma in Media Practice - Year 1Apply Now

-Our Creative Media Production course is for those who want a practical, work related programme with ample opportunity for hands on production experience.
+Are you aiming to work in the TV and Film industries?
+This is the perfect course for you.
+Our Creative Media course offers a practical, work related programme with plenty of opportunities for hands on production experience.
 It’s ideal for those who wish to develop new skills and hone existing ones in the creative media industries, including; camera work, editing moving image, radio production and pre-production planning.

-UAL (University Arts London) Extended Diploma in Media Production
+UAL (University Arts London) Level 3 National Extended Diploma in Media Production

 4 GCSEs grade C/4 or above to include English and Mathematics.

-This course is taught by a mix of practical sessions and classroom teaching, ensuring students are given sufficient theoretical knowledge to support their projects, activity and studies.
+This course is taught by a mix of practical sessions and classroom teaching, ensuring you are given sufficient theoretical knowledge to support your projects, activity and studies.

 Topics on this course include: